iRail/tip-skip/README.md

 -----------
 Let's jump into conclusions, keeping possibilities for Go-Mobile in mind.

+#General
+n application for you're phone on top of SMS tickets significantly increases the value added.
+During the research and work this was stressed several times.
+There are already sprouting several applications whom try to do this.
+Some succeed very well like [SMS Park](http://www.mobile-canguru.be/index.php), which combines parking and De Lijn SMS tickets.

+#NMBS
+This is a very interesting opportunity for Go-Mobile

+#Parking
+(Although maybe less important for Go-Mobile?)
+SMS tickets
 #BfP
-An application for you're phone on top of SMS tickets significantly increases the value added.
-During the research and work this was stressed several times.
  Especially because at the moment there already exists an application for iPhone which does this quite well, [SMS Park](http://www.mobile-canguru.be/index.php).
 It combines SMS parking (with alot of side services) tickets with De Lijn SMS tickets.
 In general such an application eases the process big time.
 * You don't forget numbers or what needs to be inside the message.